 - D.3.
 Case Studies: Living Laboratories and Real Buildings

 - D.4.
 Lessons Learned – Guidance to Decision Makers

 Joint Working Group: Evaluation tool & VR Decision Guide

-The targeted dissemination and communication of task results needs joint and collaborative efforts.
-All subtasks will provide major parts of their results, as input to the joint work group comprising the development of
+The targeted dissemination and communication of the Task's results need joint and collaborative efforts.
+All Subtasks provided major parts of their results, as input to the joint work group comprising the development of

 - an evaluation method for integrated lighting solutions and